See what questions

 Diagnosing abdominal distension and its cause may be delayed or missed because in some cases, abdominal distension may not be severe enough or last long enough for a person to seek medical care.
 This can happen with overeating or indigestion.

-Abdominal distension is a symptom of many different conditions, some potentially life threatening, so recurrent abdominal distension should be ...more misdiagnosis »
+Abdominal distension is a symptom of many different conditions, some potentially life threatening, so recurrent abdominal distension ...more misdiagnosis »

 The following medical conditions are some of the possible